sfwyly/PEN-Net/README.md

 All parameters are set in config.py.

 ## Details
 The main innovation of this paper lies in the feature filling from the characteristics of the upper layer to the lower layer.
-On the whole, I feel that the innovation of this paper is insufficient.